mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 - Getting the list of available parameters per task.
 - Getting the number of matching entities for the selected parameters of the task.
-- Creating the entity list (entity inclusion) for the task if the task's selection method is based on parameters.
+- Creating the entity list for the task if the task's selection method is based on parameters.
-- Creating the entity list (entity inclusion) for the task if a random selection of entities is used whereby the entities are randomly selected from the parameters table in the task's root LU.
+- Creating the entity list for the task if a random selection of entities is used whereby the entities are randomly selected from the parameters table in the task's root LU.

 ## TDM Parameters Implementation Guidelines